 Once an application is complete with all required documents, UNF Admissions will review applications on a 2-4 week turn-around.
 All applicants are notified by a USPS mailed official letter, as well as posted on their myWings account under the Application Status link.
 Periodically, e-mails are sent out to applicants about missing documents, please check your myWings account to ensure that all official application documents are received.

-that substantiates the appeal must be new information not provided as part of
+The supporting documentation that substantiates the appeal must be new information not provided as part of the initial application.

 You may fill out the online form or send the documents to the address below: